Allison Transmission Is Geared Up For A Recovery (NYSE:ALSN)

 After falling to $36/share, ALSN now trades significantly below its economic book value, or no-growth value, and at its cheapest price-to-economic book value ratio in the history of our model.

-Our last Long Idea highlighted how commitments to infrastructure spending create lasting demand for MasTec Inc.’s (MTZ’s) business.
+Our last Long Idea highlighted how commitments to infrastructure spending create lasting demand for MasTec Inc.'s (NYSE:MTZ) business.
 The same is true for this automatic transmission manufacturer, which supplies essential vehicles such as box trucks, school buses, fire trucks, city buses, and garbage trucks.
 This firm has dominated the medium- and heavy-duty truck market for years with a reputation for high-quality and reliable products.

-However, short-term COVID-19-related declines in customer demand has many investors overlooking this best-in-class commercial vehicle parts supplier.
-Investors looking past Allison Transmission Holdings Inc (ALSN) are in the Danger Zone.
-We think there’s great value to be had in this Long Idea.
+However, short-term COVID-19-related declines in customer demand have many investors overlooking this best-in-class commercial vehicle parts supplier.
+Investors looking past Allison Transmission Holdings Inc. (ALSN) are in the Danger Zone.
+We think there's great value to be had in this Long Idea.

 Allison's History of Profit Growth